-Finding shoes that are comfortable enough to ride in all day long can be a nightmare for people with wide feet, so we’ve decided to round up what’s available out there.
+Finding shoes that are comfortable enough to ride in all day long can be a nightmare for people with wide feet, so we’ve decided to round up the best wide cycling shoes that are currently available.

 One option is to go to a bike fit specialist like Cyclefit where a technician will measure the length, width and arch length of your foot, your standing and seated arch height, and suggest the best shoes for you.
 They’ll give you the option of having your own custom footbed created.

-If you don’t think that’s right for you and you just want to find some wider options, here’s what’s available.
+If you don’t think that’s right for you and you just want to find some wide cycling shoes, here’s what’s available.
 There’s no substitute for trying shoes on before you buy them, of course, because what’s right for one person isn’t necessarily the best solution for someone else.